 Damage to tyres and rims is often not readily visible.
 If you notice unusual vibrations or the vehicle pulling to one side, this may indicate that one of the tyres is damaged.
-The tyres should be checked immediately by a Technical Service.
+The tyres should be checked immediately by an Authorised Service Centre.